nosas/blog/deep_learning_python/ch2/article.md

 ### "Fitting" (Training) the model

-With the data properly pre-processed, we are finally read to train the model!
+With the data properly pre-processed, we are finally ready to train the model!
 In Keras, training the model is done via a call to the model's `fit()` method - we *fit* the model to its training data.

 ```python